A WTC Lawyer Will Help Establish the Physical Presence Requirements of the 9/11 Benefits Programs

 Both the WTCHP and VCF may consider the eligibility of individuals who worked at Fresh Kills Landfill in Staten Island, the New York City Chief Medical Examiner’s Office, or other areas related to, or along, routes of debris removal, such as barges used in the cleanup and garages where 9/11 dust covered vehicles were stored or cleaned.

-For more information about eligibility requirements of the September 11th Victim Compensation Fund and the World Trade Center Health Program, contact Pitta & Baione LLP at 844-WTC-COMP or email@example.com.
+For more information about eligibility requirements of the September 11th Victim Compensation Fund and the World Trade Center Health Program, contact a WTC lawyer at Pitta & Baione LLP at 844-982-2667 or firstname.lastname@example.org.